-During fiscal 2013 and 2012, our aggregate changes in our total gross amount of unrecognized tax benefits are summarized as follows (in thousands):
+During fiscal 2014 and 2013, our aggregate changes in our total gross amount of unrecognized tax benefits are summarized as follows (in thousands):

-2013 2012 Beginning balance \$ 160,468 \$ 163,607 Gross increases in unrecognized tax benefits - prior year tax positions 20,244 1,038 Gross increases in unrecognized tax benefits - current year tax positions 16,777 23,771 Settlements with taxing authorities (55,851) (1,754) Lapse of statute of limitations (4,066) (25,387) Foreign exchange gains and losses (1,474) (807) Ending balance \$ 136,098 \$ 160,468
+2014 2013 Beginning balance \$ 136,098 \$ 160,468 Gross increases in unrecognized tax benefits - prior year tax positions 144 20,244 Gross increases in unrecognized tax benefits - current year tax positions 18,877 16,777 Settlements with taxing authorities (995) (55,851) Lapse of statute of limitations (1,630) (4,066) Foreign exchange gains and losses.
+(3,646) (1,474) Ending balance \$ 148,848 \$ 136,098 - 8 - , ,

-As of November 29, 2013, the combined amount of accrued interest and penalties related to tax positions taken on our tax returns and included in non-current income taxes payable was approximately \$11.4 million.
+As of November 28, 2014, the combined amount of accrued interest and penalties related to tax positions taken on our tax returns and included in non-current income taxes payable was approximately \$14.6 million.

 We file income tax returns in the U.S. on a federal basis and in many U.S. state and foreign jurisdictions.
 We are subject to the continual examination of our income tax returns by the IRS and other domestic and foreign tax authorities.
-Our major tax jurisdictions are the U.S., Ireland and California.
-For California, Ireland and the U.S., the earliest fiscal years open for examination are 2005, 2006 and 2010, respectively.
+Our major tax jurisdictions are Ireland, California and the U.S. For Ireland, California and the U.S., the earliest fiscal years open for examination are 2008, 2008 and 2010, respectively.
 We regularly assess the likelihood of outcomes resulting from these examinations to determine the adequacy of our provision for income taxes and have reserved for potential adjustments that may result from the current examinations.
 We believe such estimates to be reasonable; however, there can be no assurance that the final determination of any of these examinations will not have an adverse effect on our operating results and financial position.

-In July 2013, a U.S. income tax examination covering our fiscal years 2008 and 2009 was completed.
+In July 2013, a U.S. income tax examination covering fiscal 2008 and 2009 was completed.
 Our accrued tax and interest related to these years was \$48.4 million and was previously reported in long-term income taxes payable.
 We settled the tax obligation resulting from this examination with cash and income tax assets totaling \$41.2 million, and the resulting \$7.2 million income tax benefit was recorded in the third quarter of fiscal 2013.